DavidBachmann/fine-tuning/README.md

 ## Fine-tuning OpenAI models made easier
-Since OpenAI don't have a UI for fine-tuning models, I made this CLI.
+Since OpenAI don't have a UI for fine-tuning models, I made this simple CLI.
 The program consumes Markdown [^1] files and generates fine-tunings in the JSONL format preferred by OpenAI.

 [^1]: Not really Markdown.
-It's a FrontMatter/markdown hybrid I made up.
+It's a FrontMatter/Markdown hybrid I made up.
 Your IDE might freak out.

 ### Installation